What is the Family and Medical Leave Act?

-- The employee should have been employed with that particular employer for at least 12 months, which does not need to be worked consecutively to count unless the break in employment was longer than seven years.
+- The employee should have been employed with that particular employer for at least 12 months.
+Additionally, the employee did not have to work this time consecutively unless the break in employment was longer than seven years.

-If a worker is found eligible for family medical leave, that employee can take up to 12 workweeks in a 12-month period of unpaid leave.
-Employees may also be allowed to take intermittent FMLA leave or work reduced schedules if their employer agrees under certain circumstances.
+If a worker is eligible for family medical leave, that employee can take up to 12 workweeks in a 12-month period of unpaid leave.
+Employees may also take intermittent FMLA leave or work reduced schedules if their employer agrees under certain circumstances.
 Do you qualify for FMLA leave under these circumstances?
-Schedule a free attorney consultation with our Los Angeles employment law firm today.
+If you do qualify and your employer denies your request, we may be able to help.
+Call now at (310)273-3180 to schedule a free consultation with our Los Angeles employment law firm.

-Workers may take a period of leave under the Family Medical Leave Act for reasons covered by the FMLA act.
-Some employers may require you to use your paid time off before using, or to cover some of the FMLA leave.
+Workers may take a period of leave under the Family Medical Leave Act for reasons covered by FMLA.
+Some employers may require you to use your paid time off before using, or to cover some of, the FMLA leave.
 Common qualifying conditions protected by family medical leave laws include:

-The family members for whose care an employee may take leave under the Act include spouses, parents and children.
+Under the Act, an employee may take leave for the following family members: spouses, parents and children.
 However, children under the age of 18 who work are not eligible for leave to take care of their parents.
 Parents who work also cannot take leave to take care of children who are above 18 years of age.

 Care for children

 Working parents, including the father, are eligible for leave on arrival of a new child.
 This includes childbirth, adoption of a child or even taking a child into foster care.
-Some employers may count unpaid FMLA leave as a portion of maternity leave or paternity leave in addition to workers using personal days or short-term disability.
+Some employers may count unpaid FMLA leave as a portion of maternity leave or paternity leave.
+This can be in addition to workers using personal days or short-term disability.